lemeow125/Notes/docs/Command Snippets/Ansible Snippets.md

 ansible all -m apt -a update_cache=true

 # This will succeed
+# Equivalent to sudo apt-update
-ansible all -m apt -a update_cache=true
+ansible all -m apt -a update_cache=true --become --ask-become-me-pass
 ```